Alice Springs Short Stay with Uluru and the West MacDonnell Ranges

 Driving to Alice Springs is scenic from whichever direction you arrive, with the trip from Darwin or Adelaide being one of the most iconic road trips in Australia.
 Various turn offs along the Stuart Highway lead to points along the East Coast on (mostly) sealed roads.
 For the adventurous and those that seek true solitude the 1126km unsealed Great Central Road, which links Yalara to Laverton in Central Australia will give you an outback experience like no other.

-On sale until 15 December 2020.
-For travel 1 April 2021 until 31 March 2022.
-Pricing based on travel 1 April – 31 May 2021 & 1 September 2021 – 31 March 2022.
+On sale until 29 December 2023. *A non-refundable $100 per person deposit is required at the time of booking and full payment is required 30 days prior to travel.
+Available of selected packages only.
+For travel until 31 March 2024.
+Pricing based on travel 1 October 2023 to 31 March 2024.
 Seasonal supplements apply outside of these dates.
 Blackout dates may apply and some inclusions may be closed over public holidays. **The 1 day premium Uluru & Kata Tjuta day tour departs only on Mondays, Wednesdays, Fridays and Saturdays.
-Prices and inclusions are correct as of 5 November 2020 and may be subject to change due to availability, surcharges, fees or taxes without notice.
+Prices and inclusions are correct as of 31 March 2023 and may be subject to change due to availability, surcharges, fees or taxes without notice.
 Offer may be withdrawn at any time without notice.
 Prices are based on per person twin share.
 Please contact us on 1800 854 897 or firstname.lastname@example.org to enquire.
 Airfares and transfers are additional unless otherwise specified.
 For full terms and conditions and details on our refund policy, view our booking conditions.
 E&OE.